sazzad7299/sazzad7299/README.md

 # Md Sazzadur Rahman - Full Stack Web Developer

 Welcome to my GitHub profile!
-I'm a passionate Full Stack Web Developer with a focus on creating modern and responsive web applications.
+I'm a passionate Software Engineer who focuses on creating modern and responsive web applications.
 This repository serves as my portfolio, showcasing some of my recent projects.

 ## About Me
 - 👋 Hi, I'm [Md Sazzadur Rahman](https://itsoftrain.com/).
-As a Full Stack Web Developer proficient in Laravel, Vue.js, and Linux OS.
+As a Software Engineer proficient in Laravel, Vue.js, and Linux OS.
 Experienced in creating efficient web applications, with expertise in database design and troubleshooting.
 Skilled in Laravel Valet for local development.
 A collaborative team player, delivering high-quality code on time.
 Committed to staying updated with industry trends, ready to contribute dynamic solutions to web development projects.

 - 🌐 Visit my [Portfolio Website](https://itsoftrain.com/).
 - 💼 LinkedIn: [Md.Sazzadur Rahman](https://www.linkedin.com/in/sazzadur-rahman-304296164/).